Isaac Jacob Schoenberg: Papers

 He wrote about 175 papers on many disparate subjects.
 Around 50 of these were on Splines.
-He also wrote on Approximation theory, the Kakeya problem, Polya frequency functions, and a problem of Edmund Landau.
+He also wrote on Approximation theory, the Kakeya problem, Pólya frequency functions, and a problem of Edmund Landau.

-His coauthors included John von Neumann, Hans Rademacher, Theodore Motzkin, George Polya, A. S. Besicovitch, Gábor Szegő, Donald J. Newman, Richard Askey, Bernard Epstein and Carl de Boor.
+His coauthors included John von Neumann, Hans Rademacher, Theodore Motzkin, George Pólya, A. S. Besicovitch, Gábor Szegő, Donald J. Newman, Richard Askey, Bernard Epstein and Carl de Boor.